ZillKhan/xplriot1_examples/README.md

 # Learning by examples

-This repo is intended to be a starting point on learning how to use the Ublox open source library [ubxlib](https://github.com/u-blox/ubxlib).
-The intended target system here is the [XPLR-IOT-1](https://www.u-blox.com/en/product/XPLR-IOT-1) device but most of the examples are also applicable to any Ublox module or EVK supported by ubxlib.
+This repo is intended to be a starting point on learning how to use the u-blox open source library [ubxlib](https://github.com/u-blox/ubxlib).
+The intended target system here is the [XPLR-IOT-1](https://www.u-blox.com/en/product/XPLR-IOT-1) device but most of the examples are also applicable to any u-blox module or EVK supported by ubxlib.

 ![ubxlib](readme_images/ubxlib-logo.png)
 ![XPLR_IOT-1](readme_images/XPLR-IOT-1.png)